getgrav/grav-learn/pages/02.content/03.collections/docs.md

 ##### @page.descendants - Collection of children + all descendants of a specific page

-This collection takes a slug route of a page as an argument and will return all the **published non-modular** children and all their descendants of that page
+This collection takes a slug route of a page as an argument and will return all the **published non-modular** children and all their descendants of that page:

 [prism classes="language-yaml line-numbers"]
 content: